dimk1301/Guides/supply-chain-security.md

 A DevSecOps workflow for finding and fixing vulnerabilities in Java (Maven/Spring Boot) and JavaScript (NPM/Yarn) projects, using an AI coding agent connected to live package-registry data via **MCP (Model Context Protocol)**.

+This guide is written for developers who are new to AI agents and MCP — every term is defined, every step is shown with a real example, and every place where "just trust the AI" would be dangerous is called out explicitly.

 > **Golden rule of this whole guide:** the agent proposes, a human approves.
 Nothing here should auto-commit, auto-merge, or auto-install without you looking at the diff first.

 ---